DavidNguyen67/DavidNguyen67/README.md

 # 👋 Welcome to my GitHub profile

-Hi, I'm David Nguyễn — a mobile developer from Nghe An, now based in Hanoi.
+Hi, I'm QuanT4_HoangMai — a mobile developer from Nghe An, now based in Hanoi.
 I specialize in React Native with TypeScript, building clean and scalable apps.

 Beyond mobile development, I’ve expanded into:
 - 🐳 **Docker** for containerization